stereobooster/stereobooster.github.io/_posts/2015-10-19-dreaming-about-js-templates.md

 Lets imagine how ideal js templating engine can be.
 Will make check list.

  - Isomorphic: support both client and server
- - Optimize client perfomance: it is possible to precompile on server
+ - Optimize client performance: it is possible to precompile on server
  - No nasty white spaces in precompiled templates.
-Side note: ejs `<% %>` tags do not work that well with html minifiers
+Side note: ejs `<% %>` tags do not work that well with HTML minifiers
- - Optimize server perfomance: support fragment caching
+ - Optimize server performance: support fragment caching
  - Optimize browser rendering: virtual DOM tree and value-diffing strategy.
 As React and Glimmer do
  - Safety: escape all output by default
  - Extensibility: easy to implement helpers, filters